JesseSwildens/Software-ontwikkeling-VESOFTON/manual.md

 Secondly, if the command is valid, it tokenizes the string and returns a vector of strings containing each token.
 Additionally, this removes all white spaces and comma's from each token.

 Thirdly, the tokens and the command is send to a function which iterates through a list of command handlers and if it finds a handler with a command matching the given input it executes the associated function with the provided tokens as arguments.
+This can be seen below.

  ```